Georgetown pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Georgetown tomorrow?

-On 26 June 2026, pollen conditions in Georgetown will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Georgetown will be different from today, with ambrosia at low levels and cypress, grass increasing

 Is pollen expected to decrease in Georgetown this week?